phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.50 - contact binary estimators bugfix

+* rv_geometry: explicitly look for RVs attached to stars (not envelopes, which raised a lookup error).
+* run_checks_solver: run compatibility checks between solver and hierarchies.
+Contact binaries are not supported by lc_geometry or ebai, single stars are not supported by lc_geometry, ebai, or rv_geometry.

 ### 2.3.49 - requivsumfrac flipping bugfix

 * fix remaining cases for flipping requivsumfrac constraint (see 2.3.45 bugfix release for the partial fix for some, but not all, cases)